-We are educating students for a labour market increasingly characterised by technology that uses AI.
+We are educating students for a labour market increasingly characterised by technology that uses GAI.
 By being at the forefront of chatbots and teaching our students how to use them, we can prepare our students for their future on the labour market.

 Of course, like all technology, chatbots have their limitations and there are several ethical aspects we need to consider when using them.
-That’s why it’s essential that we learn to use them with integrity – which is also something we can teach our students.
+That’s why it’s essential that we learn to use them with integrity – which is also something we can educate and teach our students.

-Chatbots can be used as a valuable resource to generate ideas, creative inputs and text.
+GAI and chatbots can be used as a valuable resource to generate ideas, creative inputs and text.
 As such, they also have the potential to support members of teaching staff and students in their academic work, provided we appraoch them consciously, reflectively and critically.

 Your students need to know how they may and may not use chatbots.
 Have a discussion with your students about the limitations of chatbots and the ethical implications of using them.
 It’s important that students develop a better understanding of how they can use chatbots in a responsible way.
 It could be relevant to discuss: